Aristotle-Metadata-Enterprises/aristotle-tooltip/README.md

 ## Quick Start
 ### Package Manager
+Install the aristotle-tooltip package:
 ```console
 frankie@aristotle:~$ npm i aristotle-tooltip
 ```
-In your application, import the `aristotle-tooltip` module, and the core css
+In your application, import the `aristotle-tooltip` module, and the core css:
 ```javascript
 import {addAristotle} from aristotle-tooltip
 import aristotle-tooltip/dist/tooltip.css